 Budget effects: suggest whether costs are associated with the implementation of the recommendation and in what areas, such as staff increases, translations, studies, etc. Precise budget figures are not provided, but are expected to be gathered in the implementation phase.

 Proposed implementation steps: suggested steps for implementation, recognizing that these may be modified as additional information becomes available.
+Unless otherwise noted, the GNSO Review Working Group is assumed to be the accountability mechanism to determine whether a recommendation has been implemented.

 The GNSO Review Working Group suggests the following phases for implementation, some of which may overlap depending on the workload identified:

 Phase One: Work Already Underway.
 Create sub-groups as recommended (i.e. PDP Improvements color coded Blue, Membership color coded Brown and Working Groups color coded magenta).
-This would allow the GNSO Review Working Group to address the “low hanging fruit” because much of this work is already underway or recently completed and may just require oversight or confirmation that the work underway meets the intent of the GNSO Review WG recommendations.
+This would allow the GNSO Review Working Group to address the “low hanging fruit” because much of this work is already underway or recently completed and may just require oversight or confirmation that the work underway meets the intent of the GNSO Review Working Group recommendations.

 Phase Two: High Priority Recommendations.
 Again, create sub-groups as above.
 This would allow the Working Group to secondarily address those priorities the Working Party, Council and the OEC have all recognized as priority work.